xen-troops/meta-xt-prod-devel-rcar/README.md

                         Use pre-built GPU drivers --ANDROID_PREBUILT_DDK {no,yes}
-                        Use pre-built GPU drivers for Android --ENABLE_VIRTIO {no,yes}
+                        Use pre-built GPU drivers for Android
-                        Enable sharing of the devices between the driver and the guest domains, using the virtio technology ( work in progress )
 ```

 To build for Salvator XS M3 8GB with DomU (generic yocto-based virtual